brylie/degrees-of-open/README.md

 Some examples of SDKs:
 - a company with a proprietery database platform might offer developers an SDK to use their database as a service
+- a company with cloud based computation resources might give developers an SDK to create and consume the cloud service

 ## Sourcecode